RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Math/InterpolateXY.md

 - `aX`, `aY`, `bX`, `bY`
 The values used for the interpolations.
 - `percent`
-Percentage of interpolation, can go from 0 to 256.
+Percentage of interpolation, with a range of 0 to 256.

 ## Return Value
 Sets `storeX` and `storeY` to the results.